top of page

 4. Family and Environmental Factors

-Family dynamics can also influence the development of anorexia.
-Families that place strong emphasis on appearance, achievement, or control may inadvertently contribute to the disorder.
+Family dynamics can also inadvertently influence the development of anorexia.
+Families that place strong emphasis on appearance, achievement, or control may unintentially contribute to the disorder.
 Additionally, life transitions, bullying, or stressful events such as divorce or loss can act as triggers.

-How Anorexia my show up for you or your loved one...
+How Anorexia may show up for you or your loved one...

 Symptoms of Anorexia